The 30 Most Famous Photographers (And What We Can Learn from Them)

 Photograph by Henri Cartier Bresson.
 A stamp printed in Great Britain shows Cat watching Bird, circa 2001.
 Credit: Neftali / Shutterstock.com

-Henri Cartier-Bresson was a French photographer.
-He is known as the master of candid photography.
-He was also one of the early users of 35mm film.
+Henri Cartier-Bresson, a French photographer, is widely regarded as the master of candid photography and was one of the early users of 35mm film.
+His captivating images laid the groundwork for street photography as a genre.

 What can we learn from Cartier-Bresson?